Mohamed Fahim ElGindy

-The Furniture industry was developed many times in Egypt from the old ancient to now.
-During 1st 30 years of the 20th century, there was a great furniture developments in Europe from transitional furniture to Modern tastes ("Modernism").
-Egyptian were influenced by these movements which was a mix of many different styles.
+The Furniture industry was developed many times in Egypt from the ancient times to the modern day.
+During the first 30 years of the 20th century, there was a great furniture development in Europe from transitional furniture to Modern tastes ("Modernism").
+Egypt was influenced by these movements which created a mix of many different styles.
 Fahim ElGindy was the leader of this development in Egypt.
-He demonstrated his art in Europe and Egypt.
+He demonstrated his own art in Europe and Egypt.
 He established the furniture industry in Damietta.

-Personal
+Personal life

 His full name is Mohamed Fahim AlSayed Abdullah Ahmed El Guindy.
-Mohamed is an Egyptian born to Turkish parents.
-His family belongs to one of the several branches of El Guindy family across the Middle East, a family that has several branches in Hijaz, Yemen, Egypt, Syria, Lebanon, Turkey, and are said to be Nobles of Ali ibn Abi Talib.
-Mohamed's family were Silk traders; however rebellious Mohamed decided to dedicate his life to his art and furniture making becoming a pioneer in the Egyptian industry.
-He died on 29 April 1959 in Cairo.
+Mohamed was an Egyptian born to Turkish parents.
+His family belongs to one of the several branches of the El Guindy family across the Middle East, a family that has several branches in Hijaz, Yemen, Egypt, Syria, Lebanon, Turkey, and are said to be Nobles of Ali ibn Abi Talib.
+Mohamed's family were Silk traders; however rebellious Mohamed decided to dedicate his life to his art and furniture making, becoming a pioneer in the Egyptian industry.
+Mohamed died on 29 April 1959 in Cairo.

 Achievements

-He was known as Fahim ElGindy.
+Mohamed was known as Fahim ElGindy.
 He was the man who established and developed the industry of furniture during the 20th century in Damietta and Egypt.
-In 1926, he got the Kingdom Golden Prize from the Conference of Industrial and Agriculture of Fabricating the Furniture in Cairo.
-Also, He was the first Arab who got Diplomas and golden medals from Roma and Paris for his wonderful art and initiations in fabricating the furniture in 1926.
+In 1926, he earned the Kingdom Golden Prize from the Conference of Industrial and Agriculture of Fabricating the Furniture in Cairo.
+He was the first Arab who was awarded Diplomas and golden medals from Rome and Paris for his wonderful art and initiations in fabricating the furniture in 1926.

-He was a pioneer in establishing the Furniture Industry.
-He learnt this art to many manufacturers who are very famous now in Egypt.
-He made two furniture centers.
-The first was in Damietta in 1910.
+Mohamed was a pioneer in establishing the Furniture Industry.
+He learnt this art to many modern manufacturers who are very famous now in Egypt.
+He made two furniture centers, the first was in Damietta in 1910.
 The second was in Cairo in 1920.
 During the second Conference of Furniture Industry in Damietta in 1986, the Egyptian government appropriated his efforts by providing a certificate to his name.